To be considered eligible for any NPS Geoscientists-in-the-Parks (GIP) position, an applicant must meet all of the following eligibility criteria.

 GSA welcomes applicants from diverse disciplines, such as chemistry, physics, engineering, mathematics, computer science, ecology, hydrology, meteorology, other natural resource sciences, social sciences, and the humanities.
 Applicants with backgrounds outside of the geosciences should be mindful of each position’s qualifications and are advised to apply to positions for which they can meet all of the qualifications.

-You can apply for up to three GIP/Guest Scientist positions.
+You can apply for up to five GIP/Guest Scientist positions.
 However, you can only accept an offer for one position.

 If you were a past participant in the GIP program, you may be eligible to apply for future GIP positions.
 Since this is an AmeriCorps affiliated program, you are eligible to do up to four GIP positions of any length.

 Application materials submitted into GSA's online application system after the posted deadlines are ineligible and will not be accepted.
 Partial or incomplete applications will not be considered in the selection process.

 Guest Scientist positions have the same eligibility requirements as regular GIP positions, but tend to demand a higher level of specific qualifications.

 Although GIP participants are not considered employees of the program's partner organizations or the U.S. government, the NPS Geoscientists-in-the-Parks (GIP) Program takes Equal Employment Opportunity principles very seriously.
 Selection of positions will be made solely on the basic of merit and qualifications, without regard to race, sex, color, creed, age, marital status, national origin, sexual orientation, non-disqualifying handicap conditions, or any other factors not related to performance.